 Breweries, brewpubs, and distilleries in the Twin Cities metro area must have a microbrewery wastewater permit from Metropolitan Council Environmental Services.
 In greater Minnesota, check with your local wastewater treatment plant to find out what their discharge requirements are.
 Septic systems used for non-residential purposes often require a permit from the MPCA, your county, or EPA, depending on the daily flow design.
 A permit is required if you will discharge wastewater to surface water.

-Small amounts of fermentation wastewater and other residuals can be spread on farmland as a replacement for commercial fertilizers if you follow the requirements in the MPCA fact sheet on land application.
-Larger amounts require a permit.
+Small amounts of fermentation wastewater and other residuals can be spread on farmland as a replacement for commercial fertilizers; larger amounts require a permit.
+Learn more: 10-step guide to land applying small amounts of industrial by-product from food and beverage processes (wq-lndapp2-04)

 If you have a restaurant, tap room, or tasting room, are located in the Twin Cities metro area, and contract for trash collection of four cubic yards or more per week you are required to recycle at least three materials.